M17-Project/M17_Implementations/README.md

 ### Capabilities
 Two executables are available:
 - `m17-coder-sym` is used to convert a raw binary data bitstream to symbols.
-Symbol stream has to be filtered with an appropriate filter vefore transmission, see the specification document for details.
+Symbol stream has to be filtered with an appropriate filter before transmission, see the specification document for details.
 - `m17-decoder-sym` decodes a stream of floats at `stdin`, one sample per symbol.
 After a valid syncword is detected, decoding process starts.
 The program expects a stream of synchronized symbols at the input.
 See the `/grc/symbol_recovery.grc` file for details.